Still accepting new clients! Call (866) 313-0733

 Form 2553 is used by LLCs or corporations to make an election to be treated as an S-corporation.

-What is a late election?
+What is a Late Election?

 A late election is when a business entity files Form 2553 after the deadline has passed.
 The deadline for filing Form 2553 is typically within 75 days of forming the business entity or March 15 of the following year.
 If a business misses the deadline, it may still apply for S corporation classification through the late filing of the form.